 Ron Cuirle was last seen on stage as Underling in the Hudson Player's production of "The Drowsy Chaperone."
 You may have also seen him wrangling his troops as George Custer in "Custer" at Coach House, grieving his dead wife as Stu Gellman in "Caroline, or Change" at Karamu, parenting puppets as the father in "A Long Christmas Ride Home" at The Bang and the Clatter, exchanging vows as Michael in "I Do!
 I Do!" at Weathervane, celebrating Beethoven Day as Schroeder in "You're A Good Man, Charlie Brown" or banishing his daughter as Duke Frederick in "As You Like It" on these very boards.
 No matter the venue, Ron always returns home to the one he loves, Emily.

-Jim returns for a 14th summer of Shakespeare at Stan Hywet, his 7th with OSF.
-His resume includes roles in August: Osage County, Richard III, Lettice and Lovage, The Rainmaker, Custer, The Real Thing, Uncle Vanya, The Odd Couple, The Lion in Winter, Hamlet, Jesus Christ Superstar, Noises Off, Twelfth Night, Another Antigone, Romeo and Juliet, and King Lear.
-Jim has also directed productions of Italian American Reconciliation, Love!
-Valour!
-Compassion!
-Someone Who’ll Watch Over Me, Who’s Afraid of Virginia Woolf?, Cat on a Hot Tin Roof, Art, Last of the Red Hot Lovers, Betrayal, and Chapter Two.
-He earned a B.F.A.
-Theatre from Otterbein College, where he met his wife, Elaine.
-They live in Wadsworth with their daughter, Emelie, now a sophomore at Our Lady of the Elms High School.
+Jim Fippin returns for his 8th summer with OSF.
+He has appeared on many Northeast Ohio stages and his resume includes roles in Life With Father, Richard III, The Odd Couple, The Lion in Winter, The Real Thing and Twelfth Night.
+Jim has directed Someone Who’ll Watch Over Me, Proof, Cat on a Hot Tin Roof, Betrayal, and Chapter Two.
+He and his wife Elaine live in Wadsworth with their daughter, Emelie, now a junior at Our Lady of the Elms High School.